hannesdatta/course-dprep/content/docs/course/modules/week3/_index.md

 ---
 weight: 3
-title: Week 3) Skill-building
+title: Week 3) Introduction to SQL
-description: Learn the basics concepts of retrieving data using web scraping and APIs
+description: Get your data from a relational database!
 bookCollapseSection: true
 ---

-# Week 3: Skill-building
+# Week 3: Introduction to SQL

 ## Meetup